-Cash equivalents are mainly composed of financial investments referred to as highly liquid Bank Certificate of Deposits.
-Bank overdrafts arise from settlement of promissory notes that are due to suppliers and are repayable on demand to banks when such promissory notes are presented by suppliers for settlement.
-Bank overdrafts involve four financial institutions with maturity from first demand repayment to three months.
-No financial covenants are attached to these bank overdrafts.
+- Cash equivalents are mainly composed of financial investments referred to as highly liquid Bank Certificate of Deposits.
+Bank overdrafts arise from settlement of promissory notes that are due to suppliers and are repayable on demand to banks when such promissory notes are presented by suppliers for settlement. - (2) Bank overdrafts involve four financial institutions with maturity from first demand repayment to three months.
+No financial covenants are attached to these bank overdrafts. - (3) We are required to pledge or otherwise restrict a portion of our cash, cash equivalents as collateral for amounts due to third party sellers in certain jurisdictions.
+For France this restricted cash is held by Cnova Pay, an entity under the supervision of ACPR, a French prudential supervision and resolution authority which monitor the bank and insurance companies in France.
+We classify cash, cash equivalents with use restrictions of less than twelve month as Other current assets, net.

-Breakdown of cash and cash equivalents by currency
+Breakdown of cash and cash equiva lents by currency

-€ thousands 2018 % 2019 %
+€ thousands 2018 % 2020 %

-Euro 35,325 99.4 % 78,249 100 %
+Euro 78,249 100 % 15,829 100 %

-US dollar - % - %

-Brazilian real -

-Other 198 0.6 % - %
+Other - - % %

-Cash and cash equivalents 35,523 - 78,249
+Cash and cash equivalents 78,249 - 15,829